scheme-requests-for-implementation/srfi-126/srfi-126.md

 unspecified, and is not guaranteed to match the order of keys in the result of `hashtable-key-list`.

-- `(hashtable->alist hashtable)` (procedure)
+- `(hashtable-entry-lists hashtable)` (procedure)

-Returns an alist mapping the keys in `hashtable` to their corresponding values.
+Returns two values, a list of the keys in `hashtable`, and a list of the corresponding values.

-*Rationale:* Returning the keys and values as lists or an alist allows for using typical list processing idioms such as filtering and partitioning on the results.
+*Rationale:* Returning the keys and values as lists allows for using typical list processing idioms such as filtering and partitioning on the results.
 Additionally, these operations may be implemented more efficiently than their straightforward imitations using their vector-returning counterparts and `vector->list`.

 ### Inspection